Why Feed Raw Diets to Dogs & Cats?

 Northwest Naturals can also be used in addition to your pets current diet as it provides bio-available nutrients for optimal health.
 Use Northwest Naturals as a meal topper or substitute for one meal a day.

 See packaging or our feeding calculators for amounts to feed.

-Raw Frozen recipes contain fresh whole foods and may vary in size and color.
+Raw Frozen recipes contain fresh whole foods and may vary in size, color and texture.